 Each blade is moulded from a high strength glass-reinforced composite.
 59" maximum diameter.
 One set of pitch blocks included, additional blocks available in 1° increments.
 Universal hubs made from high strength composite.
 Accommodates most popular bolt-mounting patterns.

 Each prop comes complete with all assembly hardware, and complete instructions.
 Mounting hardware not included.
-Black blades and hub are beautifully complemented by high impact polyester spinner (SOLD SEPARATELY - PN 05-04654).

 The blades can be trimmed to any lesser diameter (not restricted to 48 inch).
 The ultra-prop is very resistant to damage caused by foreign objects, and exhibits very little distortion under power.
 Over 16,000 Ultra-Props have been sold!